lukinhas563/api-project-c/README.md

 The companies can offer a lot of others services too and you must inform it into the system.

-As you can see in the lest JSON result, the companies have some field that was not mentioned, the **"secondaryEconomicActivity"**, **"partners"** and **"employees"**.
+As you can see in the lest JSON result, the companies have some field that was not mentioned yet, the <code>secondaryEconomicActivity</code>, <code>partners</code> and <code>employees</code>.
 In this section we'll talk you about how you can register all the services that you campany can to offer.

-Using the path <code>activity</code> you can inform them using the mothod <code>POST</code>:
+Using the path <code>/activity</code> you can inform them using the mothod <code>POST</code>:

 ```
 _.URL/activity?idCompany=2